TrueFi (TRU)

 Advantages

-- TrueFi offers uncollateralized lending, allowing borrowers to access capital without locking up collateral.
+- TrueFi offers uncollateralized lending, allowing borrowers to access loans without pledging crypto assets as collateral.

-- The platform has shown strong growth in total value locked (TVL) and has maintained zero defaults since launch.
+- TrueFi has shown strong growth in total value locked (TVL) and has maintained zero defaults since launch.

 Disadvantages